Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 For maximum protection, encasements should cover both the mattress and box spring, be properly installed without gaps, and be maintained without damage.

 However, mattress protectors are not a standalone solution.
 They must be part of a comprehensive approach to bed bug management.
+Many people believe that chemical treatments are effective against bed bugs, but in reality, this is not the case.

 Do Chemically Treated Mattress Protectors Kill Bed Bugs?